 There are many reasons for pain in our back.
 Let’s discuss what are some daily habits that cause backache.

 - In our work, we often sit for long hours in the same posture.
 Lately, this causes back pain.

 - Sometimes we lift more weight than our capacity, this produces high tension on our spine and causes back pain.

-- While cleaning the floor, we make a declined position that creates a strain on our back muscles, results in back pain.
+- While cleaning the floor, we make a declined position that creates a strain on our back muscles, resulting in back pain.

-- Sometimes while sleeping, we came in some wrong postures, that cause pain in back after we wake up.
+- Sometimes while sleeping, we came in some wrong postures, which causes pain in the back after we wake up.

 - Driving a car or bike for a long period increases pressure on our spin.
 As a result, we suffer acute back pain.

 - In our daily activities, we perform some bad postures (such as sitting too straight for long, standing straight and looking at the phone), which affects our back.

 According to Ayurveda, Akash or ether element which constitutes the Vata dosha most commonly responsible for lower back pain while lack of fluidity makes back muscles stiff.